 Without paper cluttering up your office and slowing down processes, you can offer better, more responsive customer service because it will be easier to quickly reference the documents you need.
 You can stop wasting space storing archives of documents in bulky filing cabinets and boxes, and stop wasting your money on the real estate it takes to store them.
 But perhaps the most satisfying result will be to see your critical processes – like AP invoice processing or HR onboarding – move much faster.

 To kick off the process of going paperless, there are four questions you should ask yourself.
-These four questions will help you overcome decision paralysis by helping you pinpoint what exactly needs fixing and who can help you do it.
+These four questions will help you overcome decision paralysis by helping you pinpoint what exactly needs fixing as well as what kind of business support services can help you do it.

 1. Which area of your business has the most paper clutter?